PhD Program Admissions Requirements

 Admission to the PhD program requires a master’s degree in planning.
-In exceptional circumstances candidates with either an advanced research background or exceptional professional experience, but who do not have an M.A. degree, may be admitted.
+In exceptional circumstances, candidates with either an advanced research background or exceptional professional experience, but who do not have a master’s degree in planning, may be admitted.
 Admission may be granted with the understanding that some background courses or examinations may be required.

 Consideration for admission requires a GPA of at least a 3.5 in previous graduate work.
 Applicants are also required to submit Graduate Record Examination (GRE) scores for verbal, math and analytic sections, with a minimum combined score of 300.
 Non-native speakers of English are also required to submit a TOEFL or IELTS Academic score of 100 iBT and 7.5 respectively.

 Applicants are also expected to submit evidence of advanced work such as a research report or sole-authored plan.

 - As is the case with the MURP degree, applicants to the PhD program submit some materials directly to the department and some directly to the Graduate Division.

 - The Graduate Division reviews all graduate study applications and sends those meeting basic criteria to the appropriate academic departments.

 - Once the department receives official documents from the Graduate Division and has received all materials from the applicant, department faculty meet to consider the application.